agilepro/software-craftsmanship/docs/Testing/test-like-real-user.md

 ### Examples

 If you are working on a server, it is pretty clear that the customer will want to run that software as a service.
-Some developers don’t want to run the software as a service, so they run it in a different manner.
+Some developers don't want to run the software as a service, so they run it in a different manner.

 Generally a customer does not run software in a debugger.
 Some developers like to always run in a debugger, because it is more convenient for them.